 The central coastal city of Danang in Vietnam has been officially covered with a Wi-Fi signal after a successful year-long trial, making internet connection more convenient for both locals and tourists.
 The Wi-Fi service will be provided free of charge at least by the end of 2016, by then, users will need to pay a fee if they want to improve their internet line quality, for example, beyond the basic speed for email downloading.

 With about 330 base transceiver stations, Wi-Fi access points have been installed in the inner city and public buildings in key locations including tourist spots, apartments, and 29 state departments and agencies.

-Vietnam has also introduced free Wi-Fi network in Hoi An, Halong, Hue, Da Lat, Cat Ba, Tam Dao, and at Saigon Railway Station.
+Vietnam has also introduced a free Wi-Fi network in Hoi An, Halong, Hue, Da Lat, Cat Ba, Tam Dao, and Saigon Railway Stations.

 Visitors coming to Danang for the spotless beaches will enjoy free Wi-Fi access in the city.